YetAnotherElectronicsChannel/Discrete-PWM-Class-D/README.md

 # Discrete-PWM-Class-D
 This is a design of a discrete PWM closed-loop Class-D amplifier as presented in my YouTube video.

-The amplifier is powered by 24V, running at 500 kHz switching frequency and is capable of deliver up to nearly 55 watts of unclipped power into a 4 ohms load.
+The amplifier is powered by 24V, running at 500 kHz switching frequency and is capable of delivering up to nearly 55 watts of unclipped power into a 4 ohms load.
+Even if the THD measurements seem to be a little bit high, the audible quality through a speaker is (at least in my opinion) on HiFi-level.

 In this GitHub repository you will find following documentation:
 - Concept Drawing